rogorido/sistercities/sistercities.md

 It is not possible in such a tutorial to get into every single aspect which can be manipulated by using `theme()`.
 [Here](http://ggplot2.tidyverse.org/reference/theme.html) you can find how many different arguments can be used (and see some examples): panel.grid.major, panel.grid.minor, plot.background, legend.background, legend.margin, and so on.

-Relevant is however the fact that by using `theme()` actually you are modifying the default
+Relevant is however the fact that by using `theme()` actually we are modifying the default theme we are using.
+That means: we modify some aspects.

 For instance, let say we want to put the legend of the previous graph about XXXX in the bottom of the graph.
 This can be achieved by the following code: